 Before choosing an injury attorney in Iowa to represent you, you may want to do some research to discover if he or she has been involved in any prior legal malpractice lawsuits.
 You can receive information on Iowa injury lawyers by contacting the State Bar Association.

 The legal help you need is here.
-Call our Cedar Rapids, Iowa injury attorneys at 319-393-1020 or email Eells & Tronvold Law Offices, PLC today for a free initial consultation.
+Call our Iowa injury law firm at 319-393-1020 or email Eells & Tronvold Law Offices, PLC today for a free initial consultation.
 We look forward to discussing your personal injury, employment and labor, wills and probate case, or any other legal matter with you.